 - How do I place an eCommDirect order?

 - Will I receive confirmation that the items purchased were delivered?

-- How can I tell if my package has been delivered to the offender?
+- How can I tell if my package has been delivered to the inmate?

-- May a newly received offender receive purchases?
+- May a newly received inmate receive purchases?

 - What criteria are used to determine eligibility to receive purchases?